 Industry statistics and market data used throughout this annual report were obtained from internal surveys, market research, publicly available information and industry publications, including the CRTC, Numeris, Newspapers Canada, the Audit Bureau of Circulations, Vividata and ComScore Media Metrix.
 Industry publications generally state that the information they contain has been obtained from sources believed to be reliable, but that the accuracy and completeness of this information is not guaranteed.
-Cable penetration and market share data contained in this annual report is generally based on sources published in the first quarter of 2016.
 Industry and company data is approximate and may reflect rounding in certain cases.

 Paid circulation is defined as average sales of a newspaper per issue.
 Readership (as opposed to paid circulation) is an estimate of the number of people who read or looked into an average issue of a newspaper or magazine and is measured by an independent survey conducted by Vividata.
-According to the 2015 Vividata study (the "Vividata Study"), the most recent available survey for autumn 2015, readership estimates are based on a multiplatform readership metric of the number of people responding to the Vividata survey circulated by Vividata who report having read or looked into one or more issues of a given newspaper or magazine during a given period equal to the publication interval of the newspaper or magazine.
+According to the Q3 2016 Vividata study (the "Vividata Study"), the most recent available survey for 2016, readership estimates are based on a multiplatform readership metric of the number of people responding to the Vividata survey circulated by Vividata who report having read or looked into one or more issues of a given newspaper or magazine during a given period equal to the publication interval of the newspaper or magazine.
+Market share and audiometry information for French speaking viewers in the Province of Québec is based on a survey conducted by Numeris and referenced as Numeris - French Quebec, January 1 to December 31, 2016, Mon-Sun, 2:00 - 2:00, All 2+.